tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

 accuracy of the content.
 {{< /alert >}}

 Imagine querying a massive, highly sensitive database, such as a national genetic registry or a financial ledger hosted on **an AWS GovCloud**.
 You encrypt your query.
-The database is loaded into a Trusted Execution Environment (TEE) like Intel SGX, designed to reduce the trusted computing base and protect memory contents from the host OS.
+The database is loaded into a Trusted Execution Environment (TEE) like Intel SGX, designed to radically shrink the "Trusted Computing Base" (TCB), (meaning you no longer have to trust the cloud provider, the host operating system, or the hypervisor), and protect memory contents from being read by the host.
 You execute the search.
 You think you're secure.

 But you're not.

 While TEEs protect against **privileged software attackers** (like a compromised hypervisor monitoring page faults or cache behavior) reading plaintext memory, they do not inherently defend against **physical attackers** probing the hardware.
 As the CPU processes your query, the motherboard's memory bus lights up.
 A physical attacker monitoring the memory address trace on the bus can track exactly which nodes in the index were accessed.
-By recording this *access pattern*, they can often fully reconstruct your query without ever breaking the cryptography.
+By recording this memory trace and executing an **access pattern side-channel attack**, they can often fully reconstruct your query without ever breaking the cryptography.

 To achieve true, zero-trust search capabilities on public infrastructure, we cannot merely encrypt the data; we must continuously and dynamically shuffle the structure itself during traversal, rendering the sequence of memory accesses **computationally indistinguishable** from random noise.
 This is the domain of **Oblivious RAM (ORAM)** and **Data-Oblivious Data Structures**.